project-sunbird/sunbird-commons/ingredients/faqs/createcont_course.md

     	-.jpeg
     	-.jpg
     	-.png
-13. Under Copyright & License, you can select whether to make the image available to everyone who has access to DIKSHA portal or restrict sharing the image.
+13. Under Copyright & License, you can select whether to make the image available to everyone who has access to Sunbird portal or restrict sharing the image.
 The options available are:
 	- Yes, make it available to everyone.
 Enter the mandatory fields from the form (Asset Caption and Creator) displayed.
 	- No, don’t share with anyone
 14. Click Upload and Use to upload the image